segmind/cral-docs/contribute/segmentation.md

 - convert the model into prediction model(if required) into the **required prediction model structure as specified in section-0**.
 - predict on a set of test images from **semantic-drone-dataset** for which bboxes have already been calculated.
 After unittest have passed, merge requests should be raised, for mergeing the code into cral-dev.
 The ipynb notebook submitted in section 2 will be run, if it works end to end then the merge request will be accepted.

+## Prediction model structure

+The prediction model should have 1 output tensor as follows:
+    1. `y(float32)` : shape should be (N, H, W, num_classes) where N is the batch size, H and W are the input dimensions and num_classes is the number of different segmentation classes in the dataset.
+Input images should be of format 3-channel RGB.